-Decades later, the bitter relationship between Israel and Hezbollah (The Party of God) has remained a long-existing and dangerous fault-line running beneath the historic Arab Revolutions reshaping the modern Middle East.
-The tense relations in Lebanon and Syria’s borderlands has threatened to lead to a sixth Israeli incursion into the country and the first direct confrontation between the Israeli military and the Shi'a political party's military wing since the 2006 Lebanon War.
+Decades later, the deadly relationship between Israel and Hezbollah (The Party of God) has remained a long-existing and dangerous fault line running beneath the historic Arab Revolutions reshaping the modern Middle East.
+The tense relations in Lebanon and Syria’s borderlands have threatened to lead to a sixth Israeli incursion into the country and the first confrontation between the Israeli military and the Shi'a political party's military wing since the 2006 Lebanon War.

-The enduring legacy of the 1982 invasion, the occupation of South Lebanon, and the harrowing experiences for Israeli, Lebanese, Syrian and Palestinian soldiers and civilians have extended into the 1990s and has continued to influence contemporary events.
-Israel has remained loyal to the nightmare of its choosing while its rival Hezbollah has become entangled in foreign wars in Syria and Iraq, conflicts which have been marked by immense savagery and bloodshed.
+The enduring legacy of the 1982 invasion, the occupation of South Lebanon, and the harrowing experiences for Israeli, Lebanese, Syrian, and Palestinian soldiers and civilians have extended into the 1990s and have continued to influence today’s events.
+Israel has been unable to untangle itself from Lebanon while its rival Hezbollah has become caught up in foreign wars in Syria and Iraq.

-As a young officer in the Israeli Defence Forces (IDF), Dr. Bregman, one of the foremost experts on the Arab-Israeli conflict, experienced historical yet devastating events in Lebanon during the fight against the Palestinian Liberation Organisation (PLO) and the Syrian Army.
-Participating in several campaigns in Lebanon including Operation Litani (1978) and Operation Peace for Galilee (1982), he served as an Israeli artillery forward observer with the task to pinpoint the PLO’s positions and call in fire from artillery units during the Siege of Beirut.
+As a young officer in the Israeli military, Dr. Bregman, one of the foremost experts on the Arab-Israeli conflict, experienced historical yet devastating events in Lebanon during the fight against the Palestinian Liberation Organisation and the Syrian Army.
+Participating in several campaigns in Lebanon including Operation Litani and Operation Peace for Galilee, he served as an Israeli artillery forward observer with the task of pinpointing the PLO’s positions and calling in fire from artillery units during the Siege of Beirut.

 Israel has conducted several campaigns in Lebanon including 1978, 1982, 1993, 1996 and 2006.
 In brief, how would you summarise the Israeli military's historical experience in the country as well as the occupation of Southern Lebanon (1985 - 2000)?